Fin de Siglo

-Castro’s film owes much to Andrews Haighs 2011 Weekend in both style and substance as Ocho and Javi explore their relationship goals and barriers in what is, in essence, a two-person play.
-However, as Castro unravels both men’s pasts, End of the Century becomes a powerful journey of memory, regret and desire.
-Here Castro’s debut is simple in construct yet emotionally complex as it unpicks the question raised at the start of this review.
-The result is a nuanced story of love, commitment and connection that meditates on the potential love we have all squandered through snap decisions.
+Lucio Castro’s film owes much to Andrew Haigh’s Weekend in its style and discussions, as Ocho and Javi explore their relationship goals and their individual barriers.
+As both men’s pasts collide, End of the Century becomes a powerful journey into memory, regret and desire in a nuanced story of commitment, connection, and the potential love we have all squandered through snap decisions.

 Director: Lucio Castro